mtgjson/mtgjson-website/docs/data-models/deck/index.md

 # Deck

-The Deck data model describes a complete deck reference.
+The Deck data model describes a complete deck reference of an individual deck.

 **Parent file:** [All Decks](/downloads/all-decks/)